RobertHSchmidt/springframework/spring-projects/trunk/spring-ws/spring-ws-core/readme.txt

 Spring-WS aims to facilitate contract-first SOAP service development, allowing for the creation of flexible web services using one of the many ways to manipulate XML payloads.

-Spring-WS consists of two modules: a flexible Object/XML Mapping abstraction with support for JAXB, XMLBeans, Castor, and JiBX; and a Web service framework that resembles Spring MVC.
+Spring-WS consists of two major modules: a flexible Object/XML Mapping abstraction with support for JAXB 1 and 2, XMLBeans, Castor, JiBX and XStream; and a Web service framework that resembles Spring MVC.

 2. RELEASE INFO

 Spring-WS requires J2SE 1.4 and J2EE 1.4 (for now).
 J2SE 1.5 is required for building.

-SWF release contents:
+Release contents:

 "." contains Spring-WS distribution units (jars and source zip archives), readme, and copyright "docs" contains the Spring-WS reference manual and API Javadocs